dkvz/garde-theme/README.md

 - [x] Add a parameter to add a prefix to page titles, something like "Contact | ", only if that parameter is present.
 - [x] Add all the webroot stuff, mostly the favicons
 - [ ] Add a sitemap
+- [x] Add OpenGraph tags.
+- [x] Test the OpenGraph tags.
-- [ ] Add OpenGraph tags.
+- [ ] Add the alternatives meta tags relative to the two language versions.
-- [ ] Stick the footer to bottom.
-I think that can be done with flex, check how I did it on my website.
+- ~~[ ] Stick the footer to bottom.
+I think that can be done with flex, check how I did it on my website.~~
 - [x] Add FontAwesome, I think I can just import the SCSS.
 - [x] Now that I got FontAwesome I might as well use icons in...
 Places.
 - [ ] Generate a static version of the "old site" to use as the actual old site so we can ditch Drupal.